 - 10 pickled jalapeños rings

 - 3 tbsp fresh lemon juice

 - Preheat oil to 375°F. Line a plate with paper towels and set aside.

-- Prep you breading station by whisking the egg in a bowl.
-In a separate bowl add the rice flour and another for the gluten free breadcrumbs.
+- Prep you breading station by whisking the eggs in a bowl.
+In a separate bowl add the flour (or rice flour), salt and pepper and another for the plain breadcrumbs (or gluten free breadcrumbs).

 - Lay the calamari flat and pat dry and pound to tenderize and flatten.

 - Lay a green chile out flat on top of the calamari, then add a index finger size rectangle wedge of pepper jack cheese on top of the green chile.

 - Roll up and secure with a toothpick, making sure to do the same to the ends to seal.